jmatsuzaki/note-normalization-for-zettelkasten/README.md

 # Note normalization for Zettelkasten
 Note normalization for Zettelkasten.
-Add Yaml FrontMatter, add UIDs and rename files, replace Wikilink with Markdown link, etc.
+Add Yaml Front Matter, add UIDs and rename files, replace Wikilink with Markdown link, etc.

 ## DEMO

 ## Features

+- Automatically generate Yaml Front Matter from the note information and insert it into the header
+- Move hashtags to Yaml Front Matter
+- Rename the file to UID
+- Move the Markdown file to the Zettelkasten's root folder
+- Replace link (filename and folder)
+- Change Wikilinks to Markdown links (with Relative Paths and Extensions)
+- Support for Markdown files and images

 ## Requirements